 Every year we take a break from screens at the start of the year to help us reset our habits and affections as a family.
 It’s usually much-needed after the holidays!
-This year I’m sharing more about the break, screen-free ideas, and inviting you to join in!
+Read more about No Screen New Year and get some fresh screen-free ideas.

 The links below may be affiliate links, meaning I earn a small compensation at no extra cost to you.
 See my full disclosure policy here.

-I wrote this post last year, but as I read it again in preparation for another #noscreennewyear, I felt like it was exactly where we are again this year after the holidays.
+I wrote this post a couple of years ago, but as I read it again in preparation for another #noscreennewyear, I felt like it was exactly where we are again this year after the holidays.
 Which, makes sense because we take this break every January.
 I’ve updated a few spots, and added a new free printable with screen-free ideas.

 The holidays are over, and while I loooooove the traditions and fun and festivities, I get equally excited for the freshness and tidiness of the new year.
 I don’t usually make very many resolutions– because, let’s be honest, I know I won’t really stick with most– but what I do love is prepping for the year ahead in a few different ways.